kavejo/TransportAgents/ReadMe.md

 # Transport Agents
-### This repository contains various Sample Transport Agents, fully functional and tested, that achieve different business needs by leveraging various Trasnport Agents capabiltiies in Microsoft Exchange Server 2019.
+### This repository contains various Sample Transport Agents, fully functional and extensively tested, that achieve different business goals by leveraging various Trasnport Agents capabiltiies in Microsoft Exchange Server.

+#### This code is sample code.
+This sample is provided "as is" without warranty of any kind.

+#### Microsoft and myslef further disclaims all implied warranties including without limitation any implied warranties of merchantability or of fitness for a particular purpose.
+The entire risk arising out of the use or performance of the samples remains with you.
+In no event shall myself, Microsoft or its suppliers be liable for any damages whatsoever (including, without limitation, damages for loss of business profits, business interruption, loss of business information, or other pecuniary loss) arising out of the use of or inability to use the samples, even if Microsoft has been advised of the possibility of such damages.

 ## Features